zuo/unittest_expander/docs/reference.rst

    Each *item* of a parameter collection is supposed to be:

    * a :class:`param` instance,
-   * a :class:`tuple` (converted automatically to a :class:`param`
-     which contains parameter values being the items of that tuple),
+   * a :class:`tuple` (to be converted automatically to a :class:`param` which will contain parameter values being the items of that tuple),
-   * any other object (converted automatically to a :class:`param` which contains only one parameter value: that object).
+   * any other object (to be converted automatically to a :class:`param` which will contain only one parameter value: that object).

 *or*